 Put it on.
 Now, like you see in the above photo, all you have to do is slide the harness over your dog's head and buckle it on his side.
 As long as your pooch isn't running away, this couldn't be more simpler.

-That’s it!
-As you can see, this is much easier than having your dog step over a harness, so if you’re worried about not knowing how to put on a dog harness or your pooch simply won’t cooperate, I would recommend starting with the over-the-head harness.
+That's it!
+As you can see, this is much easier than having your dog step over a harness, so if you're worried about not knowing how to put on a harness on a dog, or your pooch simply won't cooperate, I would recommend starting with an over-the-head harness.

-If you need more demonstrations on how to put a harness on a dog, you can also check some of my dog harness reviews and their videos.
-You’ll see me dealing with different pet harnesses, putting them on and off, and I provide some tips, too:
+Note: If you need more demonstrations on how to put a dog harness on a dog, you can also check some of my dog harness reviews and their videos.
+You'll see me dealing with different pet harnesses, putting them on and off, and I provide some tips, too.

 - Embark Adventure Dog Harness Review

 - Sleepypod Clickit Utility Dog Car Harness Review

 Making sure that you get the proper fit is crucial, so you'll need to measure your dog.

 If the dog harness is too loose, your pet could slip out of it.
 If it's too tight, the dog could experience chaffing or the harness could cut into his skin.
 A pet harness that is too tight could also restrict your dog's range of motion, making it painful for him to walk.

 Depending on the type and style of harness that you purchase, there may be 2, 4, 6 or even more adjusting points.
 These adjusting points work with a sliding buckle, just like traditional dog collars.
 Simply slide the material through the buckle and pull tight.